-Giovanni Brusca, known as "The Pig" due to his unquenchable thirst for blood, killed between 100 and 200 people for the Mafia in gruesome ways that put other gangsters to shame.
+Known as "The Pig" due to his thirst for blood, Giovanni Brusca killed between 100 and 200 people for the Sicilian Mafia in the late 20th century.

-He was known as “The Slaughterer,” “The Executioner,” and even as “The Pig” both for his body shape and his appetites — including, as TIME wrote, “his thirst for blood.”
-For nearly 20 years starting in the late 1970s, whoever the Sicilian Mafia wanted dead, Giovanni Brusca would kill them without hesitation.
+He was known as “The Slaughterer,” “The Executioner,” and even as “The Pig” — both for his body shape and his thirst for blood.

-And for Giovanni Brusca, there was never any life outside of that organization.
-He was born into a long line of Mafia members in San Giuseppe Jato, Sicily in 1957.
-His great-grandfather, grandfather, and father had all been in the Mafia, with his father still the local boss in his hometown.
+For Giovanni Brusca, there was never any life outside of the Mafia.
+Brusca was born on February 20, 1957, in San Giuseppe Jato, Sicily, the latest in a long line of Mafia members.
+His great-grandfather, grandfather, and father had all been in the Mafia, and his father was the local boss in his hometown.

-The lifestyle of a Mafioso was ingrained into Brusca from an early age.
-At five, he had already been to prison — not as an inmate, that would come later — but to visit his father.
-As he grew older, he aided fugitives on the run with food and clothing and cleaned his father’s weapons, which were stashed and buried in nearby fields.
+The lifestyle of a Mafioso was ingrained in Brusca from an early age.
+By the time he was five years old, he had already been to prison — not as an inmate, that would come later — to visit his father behind bars.
+As he grew older, he aided fugitives on the run with food and clothing.
+He also cleaned his father’s weapons, which were stashed and buried in nearby fields.

-At just 18, Giovanni Brusca killed his first victim.
-A year later, he killed his second, gunning the target down outside a crowded cinema with a double-barrelled shotgun.
+When Giovanni Brusca was just 18 years old, he killed his first victim.
+A year later, he killed his second victim, gunning the target down outside a crowded cinema with a double-barreled shotgun.

-With two kills to his name, he was officially initiated into the Mafia by “the boss of bosses” Salvatore “Toto” Riina.
-Once an official member, Brusca started out as a driver for another boss, Bernardo Provenzano.
+With two kills to his name, he was officially initiated into the Mafia by “the boss of bosses,” Salvatore Riina.
+Once he became an official member, Brusca started out as a driver for another boss, Bernardo Provenzano.

-But it wasn’t long before Brusca was tasked with doing what he did best: torturing and killing.
+But it wasn’t long before Brusca was tasked with doing what he did best: killing people.

 Often, he’d torture victims first to “make them talk,” when that was part of the assignment.
-But they usually didn’t because they knew they were going to die anyway.
+But they usually didn’t reveal any valuable information because they knew that they were going to die anyway.

-Either way, torture at the hands of Giovanni Brusca might typically last for half an hour, which probably seemed like an eternity for the victim as Brusca proceeded from breaking their legs with a hammer to attacking their ears with pliers.
+Torture at the hands of Giovanni Brusca might last for half an hour, which probably seemed like an eternity for the victim.
+From breaking legs with a hammer to pulling on ears with pliers, Brusca showed no mercy.

-Finally, he and his men would often strangle their victim, which itself regularly took an agonizing ten minutes.
-Two men would hold the victim’s feet, another two his arms, while a fifth slipped a thin nylon cord around his neck and garrotted him to death.
+Finally, he and his men would usually strangle their victim to death, a process that typically took an agonizing 10 minutes.
+Two men would hold the victim’s feet and another two would hold the arms as another man slipped a thin nylon cord around the person’s neck.

-Once the victim was dead, Brusca had creative ways of dispatching with corpses.
+Once the victim was dead, Brusca had creative ways of getting rid of the corpse.
 “I’ve dissolved bodies in acid; I’ve roasted corpses on big grills; I’ve buried the remains after digging graves with an earthmover,” he wrote in his memoirs.
-“Some pentiti [former criminals] say today they feel disgust for what they did.
+“Some pentiti [former Mafiosi] say today they feel disgust for what they did.
 I can speak for myself: I’ve never been upset by these things.”

-And if such excruciating methods of torturing, killing, and corpse disposal suggest something that these murders were in any way crimes of passion, that simply was not the case.
-Most of the time, Brusca didn’t know the victim.
+And if his excruciating methods of torturing, killing, and dumping bodies suggest that these murders were crimes of passion, that was not the case at all.
+Most of the time, Brusca didn’t even know the victim.
 A boss would give the order and he’d follow it.
 It was that simple.

 On one occasion, he was given a time and place to kill an unidentified target on a certain make of tractor.
 Three different people passed by on three different tractors.
 So Brusca killed them all.

-But Giovanni Brusca didn’t just commit murders, he helped waged war against the Italian government itself.
-In the 1980s, as part of Riina’s death squad, Brusca and his men battled with police using AK-47s and targeted prosecutors with car bombs.
+Giovanni Brusca didn’t just commit murders.
+He also helped wage a massive war against the Italian government itself.
+In the 1980s, as part of Salvatore Riina’s death squad, Brusca and his men battled with police using AK-47s and targeted prosecutors with car bombs.

-The first to die was Palermo chief prosecutor Rocco Chinnici in July 1983.
-The force of the explosion blew the car three stories high before it plummeted back to Earth.
-Two bodyguards died with Chinnici and 20 bystanders sustained injuries.
+The first target to die was Rocco Chinnici, the Palermo chief prosecutor, in July 1983.
+The Mafia killed him with a powerful car bomb.
+The force of the explosion flung his car three stories high before it fell down to Earth.
+Two bodyguards died alongside Chinnici, and 20 bystanders sustained injuries.

-By 1990, many of the Mafiosi brought down by Falcone had appealed and were released on technicalities, with only 30 remaining behind bars (while some in the government meanwhile tried to cut a deal with the Mafia to stop prosecutions in order to halt the bloodshed).
-However, in January, Falcone and fellow Antimafia prosecutor Paolo Borsellino had many of the appeals thrown out and some of the previously successful ones overturned.
+But by 1990, many of the Mafiosi brought down by Falcone had appealed and were released on technicalities.
+Meanwhile, some in the government tried to cut a deal with the Mafia to stop prosecutions in order to halt the bloodshed.
+But in January, Falcone and fellow Antimafia prosecutor Paolo Borsellino had many of the appeals thrown out and some of the previously successful ones overturned.

 With Falcone’s assassination on May 23, 1992, the Mafia launched an unprecedented war against the state.

-Law enforcement then retaliated against all of this bloodshed and arrested a key Mafioso, Mario Santo Di Matteo, who was an accomplice of Brusca’s in the assassination of Falcone.
+But Italian law enforcement fought back every chance they got.
+They eventually arrested a key Mafioso, Santino Di Matteo, who was an accomplice of Brusca’s in the assassination of Falcone.

-With Rina behind bars, Brusca emerged as a top mafia boss.
+With Riina behind bars, Brusca emerged as a top Mafia boss.
 One of his first orders of business was punishing Di Matteo for his betrayal.

-And it was all to no avail.
-Di Matteo did not recant and his information led to Brusca being convicted in absentia for detonating the car bomb that killed Falcone.
+Even then, Di Matteo never recanted — and his information led to Brusca being convicted in absentia for detonating the car bomb that killed Falcone.

-Brusca’s testimony led to Riina receiving additional sentences for ordering the assassinations of Falcone and Borsellino.
-Despite his cooperation, Giovanni Brusca himself is now serving multiple life sentences — a fitting end for a man who had such a grisly career.
+Today, Giovanni Brusca remains in prison serving multiple life sentences — a fitting end for a man who had such a grisly career.

 After this look at Giovanni Brusca, see some intense Letizia Battaglia photos that’ll take you right into the bloody heart of the Sicilian Mafia.
-Then, see what life was like inside Lepke’s Murder, Inc., the New York mob’s deadly hit squad.
+Then, see what life was like inside Murder Inc., the New York mob’s deadly hit squad.